 The program opens with two weeks in the city of Chania on the Northwest coast of the island of Crete.
 Our hotel sits directly across the street from a long stretch of beautiful, white, sandy beach.
 The first Saturday on Crete, we hike the Samaria Gorge, the European equivalent to the Grand Canyon.
 This is a 16 km. hike through a wooded mountain, which leads out to the south coast of Crete and the Libyan sea.
 We then board a boat to return to Chania.
 While in Chania, we visit the local museum for an introductory session on the development of Greek pottery.
 We also sample the local night life.
-When we leave Chania, we visit some sites associated with the Greek War of Independence and the Second World War and then begin the tour of sites on Crete with stops at a Bronze Age cemetery, a 16th century monastery, and a cave site, then on to Phaistos, Agia Triadha, and Gortyn.
+When we leave Chania, we visit some sites associated with the Greek War of Independence and the Second World War and then begin the tour of sites on Crete with stops at a Bronze Age cemetery, a 16th century monastery, and a cave site, then on to Phaistos, and Agia Triadha.
 We spend the night at the village of Matala, where the cliff walls are honey-combed with ancient tombs.
-Then we move on to Archanes, Vathypetro, and into the city of Heraklion.
-Our tour of Crete concludes with a visit to the site of Knossos, the home of the original Labyrinth, and the museum in Heraklion.
+Then we move on to Gortyn, Vathypetro, and into the city of Heraklion.
+Our tour of Crete continues with a visit to the site of Knossos, the home of the original Labyrinth, and the museum in Heraklion.
 We also take some time to wander the streets of Heraklion, or pay a visit to the museum of folklore.
 The next morning we will drive up to the Lasithi Plain and hike into the cave where Zeus was said to have been hidden when he was born.

-We then board a ship for the return to mainland Greece.
+That evening, we board a ship for the return to mainland Greece.
 On the mainland, we visit the sites of Mycenae, home of Agamemnon, Tiryns from which Eurystheus ordered Herakles to perform his labors, and Corinth where St. Paul preached.
 We also visit the Byzantine village of Mystra, the city of Sparta, and the Palace of Nestor at Pylos.
 Students have an opportunity to run a race in the stadium at Olympia.
 In fact we visit all four ancient pan-hellenic sites where athletic contests were held.
 We spend a few days at Delphi, during which time we stay in an archontiko, a Greek home in the village of Arachova.
 From there we set out for a hike through Mt.
 Parnassos.
-We also visit the village of Dhistomo, as well as Hosios Loukas, a Byzantine monastery, Thermopylae where Leonidas made his last stand, and we spend two nights on the slopes of Mt.
-Pelion, high above the gulf from which Jason set off with his Argonauts in search of the Golden Fleece.
+We also visit the village of Dhistomo, as well as Hosios Loukas, a Byzantine monastery.
+We will spend the next night in the shadow of the famous monasteries at Meteora, which we will visit the following morning.

 When we depart from Meteora, we will stop at Thermopylai and finally we come into Athens where we spend the final four days of our trip visiting some of the sites in and around the capital of Modern Greece including the temple of Poseidon at Sounion.
 Site visits to the Akropolis and the Agora are supplemented by visits to museums to view much of the art we have been studying.
 A day trip to the battlefield of Marathon and the Temple of Poseidon at Sounion round out the visit to Attica.
 By the time we say good-bye, we hope that you will have gained a deep appreciation not only for what Ancient Greece has given us, but for the richness of modern Greece as well.

 Here is what one participant had to say about the trip: "Have you ever had the thought while traveling, "I wish I could get away from all this controlled tourist trap madness and see what this place is really like"?
 Well, here is most likely the only time in your life for that wish to come true.
 My fiancee and I went to Greece in the Summer 2001 Study Abroad program with Dr. Timothy Winters.
 She and I went a week early and spent that time together on the island of Santorini (ancient Thera).
 We then traveled to Hania, Crete where we met the rest of the group.
 This experience and the next five weeks in the company of Dr. Winters (who has lived and worked in Greece, has many close friends there, speaks the language fluently, and genuinely loves Greece and its people) will stand as the most moving and phenomenal experience of my entire life.
 I learned the basic language, the history, and made two good friends, Vasili and Vangelis who are both full of filotimo.
 My advice?
 Beg, borrow, or steal the money and don't look back.
 Go to Greece and give my regards to the plane tree."
 Larry Dye